TylerSw1ft/Helpful-computer-wiki/Mixed-Environment-Multilevel-Backup.md

 **This looks expensive**

 The most expensive part has been the HDDs.
 The only paid software products in the list are Office 356 and Resilio Sync, and I have a lifetime free license from helping the latter beta test back in the day.
-3 of the listed PCs are castoffs and I have another Craigslist one waiting in the wings, possibly for Bacula or pfSense purposes, whichever duty calls first.

 **Why not stick on one data integrity filesystem?**